 This is where Yellowstone to Yukon Conservation Initiative focuses its work, protecting connectivity at the scale wildlife actually needs.

-Across a 3,200-kilometre region, Y2Y works to keep landscapes connected at a scale that matches how wildlife moves.
+Across a 3,200-kilometre region, Y2Y works to keep landscapes connected at a scale that matches the rhythms of how wildlife moves.

 Their work includes: